Anthranilic acid

 Anthranilic acid is an aromatic acid with the formula C6H4(NH2)(CO2H) and has a sweetish taste.
 The molecule consists of a benzene ring, ortho-substituted with a carboxylic acid and an amine.
 As a result of containing both acidic and basic functional groups, the compound is amphoteric.
 Anthranilic acid is a white solid when pure, although commercial samples may appear yellow.
 The anion [C6H4(NH2)(CO2)]−, obtained by the deprotonation of anthranilic acid, is called anthranilate.
 Anthranilic acid was once thought to be a vitamin and was referred to as vitamin L1 in that context, but it is now known to be non-essential in human nutrition.

 Structure

 Although not usually referred to as such, it is an amino acid.
 Solid anthranilic acid typically consists of both the amino-carboxylic acid and the zwitterionic ammonium carboxylate forms, and has a monoclinic crystal structure with space group P21.
 It is triboluminescent.
 Above 81 C, it converts to an orthorhombic form with space group Pbca, which is not triboluminescent; a non-triboluminescent monoclinic phase with similar structure is also known.

+History and etymology

+In 1840-1841, Carl Julius Fritzsche was able to extract and crystallize two acids from the products of reaction of indigo dye with caustic potash, which he called chrysanilic and anthranilic acids after their colors before purification (golden yellow and black respectively) and the plant anil (Indigofera suffruticosa).
+The former was identified as ortho-carboxy anil of indoxyl-2-aldehyde only in 1910 while the latter was identified as salicylamide already in 1843 by Cahours.